kpowkitty/fy/README.md

 ## Description

+Key Component: She is non-biased, educational based.
+Her focus is filling the educational gap of financial insecurity, especially with those of lower income.

+What would it do?
-Fy is your AI financial guide.
+- Fy is your AI financial guide.
 She is a terminal based AI assistant that will monitor user's spending data.
 With this data, she will make informative                   suggestions to bring the user towards better financial security.

-- Key Component: She is non-biased, educational based.
-Her focus is filling the educational gap of financial insecurity, especially with those of lower income.
+Who would it help?
+- Fy would help everyone come to better financial security, particularly fighting the educational gap of financial information.

+What data would it use?
+- Fy would use user's bank statements to track what they are spending, where they are spending and how much per each category.

+How could it address some of the financial inequalities that currently exist in the world?
+- Most financial insecurity comes from a lack of financial awareness and education, particularly in minorities.
+She aims to be understandable, knowledgable, and educational in order to fill this gap.

 ## Fy can advise:
-      - How much does the average consumer spend on [xyz]?
+      * How much does the average consumer spend on [xyz]?
-      - Where am I spending too much money?
+      * Where am I spending too much money?
-      - The importance of:
+      * The importance of:
            - education, including free college opportunities and scholarships
            - building credit
            - investing in retirement